 Apart from the Bible, these are the books that have the most influence on my emotional and spiritual health and have dramatically impacted the way I choose to live my life.

-As you look for a good read in 2015, I hope one of these books has as much influence on your life as they have mine.
+As you look for a good read, I hope one of these books has as much influence on your life as they have mine.

 In no particular order: